lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **Image tools**:
 There are many tools available for users, the following demonstrates use of just one.
 First, zoom in on a bright star in one of the images.
-Select the "tools" icon (wrench and ruler), and from the pop-up window choose to "Extract" using a line.
+Select the "tools" icon (wrench and hammer), and from the pop-up window choose to "Extract" using a line.
 Draw a line on the image across the star to extract the pixel values and show an approximate shape of the point-spread function (PSF) for the star.
 The plot reveals that this particular star is saturated.
-Click on "Pin Chart/Table" to add a table of pixel data as a new tab in the right half of the view as well as the PSF profile plot as a new tab next to Active Chart plot.
+Click on "Pin Chart/Table" to add a table of pixel data as a new tab in the left half of the view (the "Tables" side) as well as the PSF profile plot as a new tab next to Active Chart plot (the tab is marked as "Pinned Charts").
 To make the line go away, click on the "layers" icon (the one for which the hover-over text reads:
-"Manipulate overlay display...") and in the pop-up window, next to "Extract Line 1 - HDU#1", click on "Delete".
+"Manipulate overlay display...") and in the pop-up window, next to "Extract Line 1 - HDU#1", click on "x" by the "Extract Line Tool" row.

 .. figure:: /_static/portal_intro_DP02j.png
     :name: portal_ImageQuery_tools_DP02